My Mother, the Fiend: Reviews

 The episode received mostly positive reviews.
 Price Peterson, of TV.com, gave the episode a positive review, writing that he "[l]oved this episode.
 That reveal was simultaneously shocking and heartbreaking.
 Plus it took one of the show's most annoying characters (Trina) and made her both sympathetic and heartbreaking."
 He also praised the information found on Veronica's mother: "It was nice that Veronica got to see a better side of her mother than we usually do…Heartwarming!"
 Maureen Ryan, of the Chicago Tribune, called the episode "engrossing" and that it is a better use of a viewer's time than Lost, which aired at the same time as Veronica Mars.

 Rowan Kaiser, of The A.V.
 Club, lauded Veronica's characterization as an antiheroine in the episode.
 "I've discussed times when [Veronica has] behaved in ways that I'm not certain are ethical, but this might be the most blatant case. […] Once again, I am intrigued by the decisions to make Veronica less than pure, but this time, I'm not as disappointed by the followthrough."

 Television Without Pity gave the episode a "B".
 Alan Sepinwall singled out the scene between Carpenter and Hannigan and the Weevil and Logan subplot as particular points of praise.
 Sepinwall also called the alternate ending "an interesting little feature" while going on to state that he was "glad the real show didn't go in that direction."

 BuzzFeed ranked the episode 48th on its ranking of Veronica Mars episodes, writing that it made the viewer "bored."
-On a similar list, TV Line ranked the episode 19th.
+On a similar list, TVLine ranked the episode 19th.